Go Orange with Kids' Food Basket!

 We have a lot of fun ways you can make an impact in the days leading up to Go Orange!

 Join us on Sunday, March 19, 2017, from 2:00-4:00 pm, at The Quest Center at Grand Rapids Christian High School, as we kick off Go Orange Week with family-friendly volunteer activities, music, and fun. *Children must be 5+ to attend.
 Click here to register!

 Join us on Friday, March 24th, by wearing orange, the color of hunger awareness, to attack childhood hunger in our community.

 Spread the word!

-Make an impact with dozens of West Michigan restaurants by dining our on Wednesday, March 26.
-Participating restaurants will be donating a portion of their proceeds back to Kids' Food Basket.
+Make an impact with dozens of West Michigan restaurants by dining out during March.
+Participating restaurants will donate a portion of their proceeds back to Kids' Food Basket.

 Interested in hosting your own Give Back Night?
 Click here to for more information and a toolkit with the essentials you will need to make an impact for local kids in our West Michigan community.

 Join the March Community Partner Challenge - *Muskegon and Holland Only*